What are Rock Cairns & Why You Shouldn’t Build Them

 Generally, rock cairns along trails and in the backcountry should only be made by park rangers, trail maintenance volunteers, or trail creators.
 Unless you are one of these people, you should avoid building rock cairns for fun in places where they could be confused as trail markers.
 Doing so could send hikers in the wrong direction by misrepresenting the trail.

-Leave No Trace principles aren’t just about trash.
+Leave No Trace principles aren’t just about trash on the trail.
 Leave No Trace means leave no sign that you traveled through the area.
 That’s zero impact.
 When you move rocks to create decorative cairns you are altering nature for the next visitor and leaving a reminder that you were there.

 It should also be noted that moving rocks in National Parks could be considered illegal since it disrupts the natural state of the ecosystem.
-While enforcement of this law is rare, keep in mind that each of our National Parks receives over 10 million visitors a year, on average.
-Image if every visitor built their own rock cairn.
+While enforcement of this law is rare, keep in mind that our National Parks receive over 320 million visits a year (in 2019).
+Imagine if every visitor built their own rock cairn.
 Our parks would be completely covered, taking away from the natural beauty of the landscape.
 In Acadia National Park, rock cairns have been used historically for navigation.
 Today, rangers are struggling with visitors building their own aesthetic cairns and knocking down accurate trail routing cairns.
 This is a serious problem for those who depend on real rock cairns for navigation or to mark safe stream crossings.

 We hope this post helps clarify the purpose of rock cairns and emphasizes their importance for navigation.

 Where have you used rock cairns for route finding?
 Leave a comment below.